CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 <!-- vale on -->
 You can configure SPAN and ERSPAN with `cl-acltool`, the {{<link url="Netfilter-ACLs" text="same utility used for security ACL configuration">}}.
 The match criteria for SPAN and ERSPAN is usually an interface; for more granular match terms, use {{<link url="#selective-spanning" text="selective spanning">}}.
 The SPAN source interface can be a port, a subinterface, or a bond interface.
 You can match ingress traffic on interfaces.
 On switches with {{<exlink url="www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Spectrum ASICs">}}, you can match egress traffic.

-Multiple rules (SPAN sources) can point to the same SPAN destination, although a given SPAN source cannot specify two SPAN destinations.
-The SPAN destination (MTP) interface can be a physical port, subinterface, bond interface or CPU.
-The SPAN and ERSPAN action is independent of security ACL actions.
-If packets match both a security ACL rule and a SPAN rule, both actions apply.

 {{%notice note%}}
 Always place your rule files under `/etc/cumulus/acl/policy.d/`.
 {{%/notice%}}